Algebras of Information. An Axiomatic Foundation: Conditional independence structures

-Let $(T,\lambda)$ with $T = (V,E)$ again be a Markov tree and consider two nodes $v$ and $u$.
-Let $w$ be any node on the path between $v$ and $u$, different from $v$ and $u$, and $v'$ and $u'$ the neighbours of $w$ on the path from $v$ to $w$ and $u$ to $w$ respectively.
-Then, from the Markov property (\ref{eq:MarkovProp}) it follows that
+Let $(T,\lambda)$ again be a Markov tree and consider two nodes $u$ and $v$.
+Let $w$ be any node on the (unique) path between $u$ and $v$, different from $u$ and $v$.
+Let $u'$ and $v'$ be the neighbors of $w$ on the path from $u$ to $w$ and $v$ to $w$ respectively.
+Then from the Markov property (\ref{eq:MarkovProp}) it follows that